owen-it/laravel-auditing-doc/general-settings.md

 ## Audit driver

-Being the only driver provided, the `Database` driver is set as the default.
+Being the only driver provided, the `Database` driver is set as default.

 The `Database` driver allows modifying:
 - The database connection.